Abundance · country case studies

 What they share is one structural feature: each country took a cost it had been told was load-bearing — a standing army, a banker class, a sugar monoculture, GDP as the only metric — and removed or rerouted it, and the predicted collapse did not occur.

 Each of these has problems and tradeoffs that the page is not pretending to dissolve.
-Costa Rica still has crime; Norway's fund has been criticized for fossil-fuel investments; Iceland's prosecutions were incomplete; Bhutan's GNH is not perfectly measurable; Mauritius has rising inequality pressures.
+Costa Rica still has crime; Norway's fund has been criticized for fossil-fuel investments; Iceland's prosecutions were incomplete; Bhutan's GNH is not perfectly measurable; Mauritius has rising inequality pressures; Botswana's inequality is among the world's highest; South Korea's takeoff was authoritarian for decades; Finland has not reached zero; Portugal has seen recent erosion; Kerala leans on remittances; Uruguay rode a commodity boom that has faded.
+Each new section above states its own caveat in full.
 The point is not that these countries are utopias.
 The point is that the structural moves are possible, in real countries, on a measurable timeline, with documented results.